sholiday/musicbox/musicbox/README.md

 - **CI / developer laptops** – usually missing ALSA and PC/SC headers.
 The default build therefore avoids those dependencies so `cargo test` stays fast and hermetic.
 - **Raspberry Pi image** – supply `--features "audio-rodio nfc-pcsc"` so the concrete Rodio player and PC/SC reader are compiled in and the hardware works at runtime.
-- **Debug rigs** – when you want the Axum status surface, also enable `debug-http` and pass `--debug-http <addr>` on the CLI.
+- **Debug rigs** – when you want the Axum status surface or UI, enable `debug-http` and pass `--debug-http <addr>` on the CLI.
 The server lives on a separate thread to avoid blocking the reader loop.

 Keeping these concerns behind feature flags lets us ship one codebase while still producing lightweight binaries for automated pipelines.